Designing a tour in Samarkand: see what to do and where to go, important sights and landmarks

 Tourists in Samarkand always visit this site, because it is quite unusual.

-heavy snows he too was buried in the sumptuous Guri Amir Mausoleum.
+and, as some records indicate, because of impassable mountain roads and heavy snows he too was buried in the sumptuous Guri Amir Mausoleum.

 This mausoleum surmounted by a splendid bright-blue fluted